What is a User task?

 name property is mandatory for the jBPM engine to pick it up as handler for Human Tasks:

 If you don't use a Human Task, a user will not be informed about the workflow and they cannot interact with it.
-There will be no task in the Pulse for users to act on.
+There will be no task in the Tasks app for users to act on.